Learn how tech leaders are using knowledge graphs to build human-centered products that users love and how to build a knowledge graph yourself.

 Shared understanding of data across all devices: For IoT applications, a knowledge graph provides edge control and collaboration between proprietary systems and third-party systems and devices.
 The flexible data model offers quick connectivity of IoT devices for faster commissioning and changes.

 Unifying many formats of data: A knowledge graph can unify SQL, NoSQL, and unstructured data so that you can truly capture real-world context from all relevant sources.
 Stardog’s NLP pipeline, BITES, extracts entities from unstructured data like full-text sources, and connects those entities and their relationships into the knowledge graph.
-Most commonly this is leveraged for smart search applications that unify data from multiple sources.
+Most commonly this is leveraged for semantic search applications that unify data from multiple sources.

 Get started building your own knowledge graph